Categories

 for example the two codepoints mentioned before would be printed as a single

-grapheme è.
+grapheme è

 The default level is grapheme, because that's closest to how humans usually